somnambulist-tech/read-models/README.md

 [Auto-generated API docs](docs/api-read-models.md) are avaiable in the docs folder.

+### Querying Data

+Like with many other ActiveRecord implemntations, underlying the Model is a ModelBuilder that wraps the standard Doctrine DBAL QueryBuilder with some convenience methods.
+The underlying query can be accessed to allow for even more complex queries, however you should consider using straight SQL at that point to fetch the primary ID's and then loading models from those IDs after the fact.

+All queries will start with either: `with()` or `query()`.
+The following methods are provided:

+ * `andHaving`
+ * `count` returns the count of the query at this point
+ * `expression` returns the DBAL ExpressionBuilder
+ * `groupBy`
+ * `having`
+ * `innerJoin`
+ * `join`
+ * `leftJoin`
+ * `limit` set the maximum results per page
+ * `offset` set the start of the results
+ * `orderBy`
+ * `orHaving`
+ * `orWhere` add an arbitrarily complex `OR <expression>` clause including multiple values
+ * `orWhereBetween` add an `OR <column> BETWEEN <start> AND <end>` clause
+ * `orWhereColumn`
+ * `orWhereIn`
+ * `orWhereNotBetween`
+ * `orWhereNotIn`
+ * `orWhereNotNull`
+ * `orWhereNull`
+ * `rightJoin`
+ * `select` select specific columns or add additional properties (see [Select Notes](#Select Notes))
+ * `where` add an arbitrarily complex `AND <expression>` clause including multiple values
+ * `whereBetween` add an `AND <column> BETWEEN <start> AND <end>` clause
+ * `whereColumn`
+ * `whereIn`
+ * `whereNotBetween`
+ * `whereNotIn`
+ * `whereNotNull`
+ * `whereNull`
+ * `wherePrimaryKey` specifically search for the primary key with the specified value

+These methods can be chained together, the underlying DBAL QueryBuilder called to add more complex expressions.

+__Note:__ the query builder does not produce "optimised" SQL.
+It is dependent on the developer to profile and test the generated SQL queries.
+Certain types of query (nested sub-selects or dependent WHERE clauses) may not perform very well.

+#### Select Notes

+When changing the selected columns, bare in mind that the identity map will return the same instance and that instance is the first loaded instance.
+If you only load a couple of attributes then you may have issues later on.
+Additionally: some logic may require or be dependent on the full model being loaded e.g.: virtual properties.

+For relationships, the required keys to setup and query that relationship will be automatically added to any query to ensure it can still function.
+This may not work in all cases, so ensure that you have sufficient tests for any data fetches.

 ### Identity Map

 Read-Models uses an identity map to ensure that you only ever have one instance, and the same